 The TherapyNotes platform includes both practice management and EMR software.
 The system includes the ability to track clinician schedules, patient appointments with corresponding notes and billing within the scheduling software.

 Its EMR-based note-taking features are built around forms designed for psychology, therapy, counseling, social work and psychiatry.
 This includes form-based note templates for treatment plans, progress notes and psychological evaluations.

 Therapy Notes’ practice management functions include one-click electronic claims submission, direct receipt of Electronic Remittance Advice from some insurance companies, credit/debit/HSA card processing and the ability to generate patient statements, superbills, CMS 1500 forms and financial reports.

 While these seven behavioral health EMRs stand out among industry observers, other systems include:

 - Sigmund Software

 - NextStep Solutions

-Generally speaking, these systems are similar to those listed above, but for varied reasons they haven’t had the higher visibility the top seven systems have.
-This may very well be due to the large number of EMRs available on the market rather than their inherent quality level or ability to meet the specialized demands of behavioral health organizations.
+Generally speaking, these systems are similar to those listed above, but for varied reasons they haven’t experienced the higher visibility that the top seven systems have.
+This may very well be due to the large number of EMRs available on the market rather than their quality or ability to meet the specialized demands of behavioral health organizations.

-Ultimately, every organization needs to prepare a well-thought-out list of EMR requirements and use that list to guide their vendor choices.
-Sometimes, a lesser-known system might serve a behavioral health practice’s needs as well as those developed by vendors with a larger marketing budget.
+Ultimately — and we can’t stress this enough — you need to adhere to your EMR requirements list in order to guide your vendor choices.
+Sometimes a lesser-known system will serve a behavioral or mental health practice’s needs as well as those developed by vendors with a larger marketing budget.

-If your organization knows what it needs to support its clinicians effectively, it’s far more likely to end up making the right choice among the many behavioral health EMRs on the market.
+If your organization knows what it needs to support its clinicians effectively, you’re far more likely to end up making the right choice among the many behavioral and mental health EMRs on the market.
 Every organization has different workflow patterns, different clinical styles and different administrative issues to address.
-Screen EMR vendors against your specific requirements and your investment is likely to be a success.
+If you thoroughly screen several EMR vendors against your specific requirements, your investment is likely to be a success.